top of page

 Search

-Let's Talk Sheep Photos (No, They're Not Photoshopped)
+Let's Talk Valais Blacknose Sheep Photos

 A while back, a well-known breeder called Fred and asked something unexpected: “Do you Photoshop your sheep photos?”
 When he told me about the conversation, I was honestly taken aback.
 But the more I thought about it, the more I realized, if someone thinks our photos look too good to be real, I’ll take that as a compliment.